aef1004/blogdown_academia_2020/content/authors/admin/_index.md

 - Visitors
 ---

-Amy Fox is a graduate student studying computational immunology at Colorado State University.
+Amy Fox is a PhD candidate studying computational immunology at Colorado State University.
 She's currently testing the efficacy of different tuberculosis vaccines in mice and working on developing an R-based data analysis pipeline for flow cytometry data.

 ![reviews](../../img/pic_in_lab.jpg)